ozziebeanie/KassOS/TESTED-DEVICES.md

 # Note

-More devices will be added later today along with Virtual Machine software.
+More devices to be added along with Virtual Machine software.

 # Tested Devices